 What can I do if the IRS levies my bank account?

-If the IRS levies your bank account, respond quickly to their notices, request a Collection Due Process Hearing, and consider exploring payment plans or installment agreements to resolve the situation effectively.
+If the IRS levies your bank account, respond quickly to their notices, request a Collection Due Process Hearing, and contact the IRS immediately after the levy to ask about a levy release or other resolution options, since quick action may help immediately stop further transfer of funds during the holding period and support payment plans or installment agreements to resolve the situation effectively.

 How can I prove economic hardship to get a levy release?